dvdln/node-pushover-client/README.md

 ```

 ## Usage
 [Register an application with Pushover.net](https://pushover.net/apps/build) to get your application and user tokens.
-You may optionally set `PUSHOVER_DEFAULT_TOKEN` and `PUSHOVER_DEFAULT_USER` environment variables to use as default values.
+You may optionally set `PUSHOVER_TOKEN` and `PUSHOVER_USER` environment variables to use as default values.

 ```js
 var Pushover = require('pushover');